 Annalily coordinates the Ark in the Park buffer zone, working with private landowners to expand the predator control efforts surrounding Ark in the Park.
 A big part of her job is connecting with the community by keeping them up to date about what is happening, answering questions, and providing specific advice on predator control.
 She also coordinates the voluntary “street coordinators” who help with delivery of bait or traps.

-Annalily moved to New Zealand from the Netherlands nine years ago and has been involved with conservation ever since.
+Annalily moved to New Zealand from the Netherlands ten years ago and has been involved with conservation ever since.
 After a long career in project management in the arts, she transferred her skills to working for the environment, with communities and in conservation.
 In her spare time, she is the Chair of Forest & Bird Waitākere, secretary of neighbouring project Matuku Link and on the board of several other conservation groups.